Five killed, 50 wounded in Lebanon's Tripoli

 The use of heavy weapons stopped as the sun rose on Thursday and only the sound of sniper fire could be heard.
 The militant groups tend to fight through the night and rest by day.

-Sunnis sympathetic to Syrian rebels live in a district of Tripoli overlooked by a hilltop neighbourhood home to minority Alawites, the offshoot of Shi'ite Islam to which Assad belongs.
+Sunnis sympathetic to Syrian rebels live in a district of Tripoli overlooked by a hilltop neighborhood home to minority Alawites, the offshoot of Shi'ite Islam to which Assad belongs.

 The two groups have clashed in Tripoli on and off for decades, but the Syrian conflict has reopened old wounds, with each side accusing the other of using the city as a base for sending fighters and weapons in and out of Syria.